• Skip to Content

 BIOL 065 Wildlife Biology 3 Units

-A General Biology course designed for non-science majors and carrying elective science transfer credit.
-Emphasis is on wildlife, and its relationship to ecological succession and conservation, energy, mass, and to ecological crises resulting from human exploitation and the explosion in human population.
+This course is an introduction to the biology and ecology of wildlife for non-science majors.
+Emphasis is on wildlife, and its relationship to ecological succession and conservation, energy, mass, and to ecological crises resulting from human exploitation and the increase in the human population.
 Field trips may be required.

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L